sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 ![Merge Duplicates merging a sense](images/mergeMerge.png)

 Dropping a sense card onto another sense card (when they are both green) merges the senses.
-This causes a blue sidebar to appear on the right, showing what senses are being merged.
+This causes a blue sidebar to appear on the right, showing which senses are being merged.

 ![Merge Duplicates senses merged](images/mergeSidebar.png)